Lets-DevOps/devops-glossary/README.md

 # C
  - Consul - Makes it simple for services to register themselves and to discover other services via a DNS or HTTP interface.
  - Chef - Configuration management tool which uses a pure-Ruby, DSL for writing system configuration recipes.
- - CoreOs - Lightweight OS that support containers out of the box.
+ - [CoreOS](https://coreos.com) - Lightweight OS that support containers out of the box.
 Can be used as base OS to run your own PaaS
  - CfEngine - First of its kind.
 Configuration Management tool, automates large scale, complex infrastructure.
  - Collectd - Demon to collect system performance statistics periodically & provides tons of plugins to analyze values.
  - Chocolatey - It is apt-get for windows.
 Can install packages & dependencies over CLI.